Our Surveys 101 series is fundamentally about the science of survey research as it has developed over the past century.

 Surveys are regularly used to make individual decisions—like whether to run a particular advertising campaign or create a new service—but they get even more powerful when repeated over time.

 One common phrase among survey researchers is “trend is your friend.”
 After all, repeatedly asking the same question at different points in time gives a clear vantage point on how things are changing.

 “Big data” is the rage these days.
 But there are also big limits.
-The term largely refers to implicit data, or data that are derived from observing and analysing your and others’ behaviour, online and elsewhere.
+The term largely refers to implicit data, or data that are derived from observing and analyzing your and others’ behavior, online and elsewhere.